 Fellowship is a critical aspect of collegial relationship building, personal growth, spiritual growth and a sense of identity and belonging.
 DSF offers opportunities for students to come together for social and educational events with faculty, denominational leaders and pastors.
 DSF maintains a yearly "DSF Community Calendar" which invites students, first call pastors and interested clergy to attend DSF breakfasts, dinners and social events as well as opportunities for interaction with denominational and ecumenical leaders.
 Additionally, through the DSF E-Connect, students are able to network with each other and communicate regularly with DSF related faculty and staff.
 DSF maintains an intentional "pastoral presence" for students and first call pastors.
 To this end, DSF staff consists of persons who are either lay leaders within their own congregations or are ordained ministers within the Christian Church (Disciples of Christ).
 DSF considers the ministry of education as a spiritual and vocational "calling" — and as such, DSF makes staff available to students as much as possible.
 DSF considers personal and spiritual growth a priority and offers opportunities for students and first call pastors to engage in spiritual direction.
 Spiritual Direction programs are available for students who seek to be under the care of a Disciple spiritual director or for students who seek spiritual direction from an ecumenical director.
 DSF vision is to offer a holistic approach to leadership formation which includes the critical aspects of fellowship, pastoral advisement and spiritual direction.

-DSF students receive the highest level of theological education through our partner institutions: Claremont School of Theology, Pacific School of Religion, and Seattle University School of Theology and Ministry.
+DSF students receive the highest level of theological education through our partner institutions: Claremont School of Theology, Pacific School of Religion, San Francisco Theological Seminary, and Seattle University School of Theology and Ministry.

 Our students graduate with the skills for effective ministry and with spiritual resources for a lifetime of ministry.
 DSF also partners with the church to nurture and call future leaders.